AdamVuu/NATO-Phonetic-Alphabet/README.md

 When you start a game, the program shows you a random letter from the alphabet

 There is a textbox for you to type in the correct phonetic word for that letter, and press enter.

 if you get it right it goes hooray!and takes you to a new letter

 if you get it wrong it quickly shows you the correct answer before moving to a new letter

 when a round is complete it shows your score (you can decide the length of a round).

+## Additional fun requirements

+Part II: test for speed

+You're not truly trained in the phonetic alphabet until you have instantaneous recall.
+So don't count an answer correct unless the user types in the correct answer quickly enough.
+I think I set mine to something like 2-3 seconds or something like that.